ragdolldynamics/ragdoll-maya/docs/pages/documentation/marker.md

 #### Collide with Everything

-In this example, every marker is part of the same group.
-The group has `Self Collide = Off`, which is fine for just about every marker *except the fingers*.
+In this example, every Marker is part of the same group.
+The group has `Self Collide = Off`, which is fine for just about every Marker *except the fingers*.
 In that case, we *do* want self-collision, so they are given the group `-1`.

 https://user-images.githubusercontent.com/2152766/136033654-9e84313f-d2f8-4e97-a14f-600154dfd709.mp4 controls